Matthew 4:12-25 (ESV)

 The phrase “kingdom of heaven” appears 31 times in the English Standard Version (ESV) New Testament – all of which are in the Gospel of Matthew.
 It first appears in Matthew 3:2 with John the Baptist preaching, “Repent, for the kingdom of heaven is at hand.”
 It next appears in Matthew 4:17 when Jesus, after he was tempted by the devil, begins His preaching ministry saying, “Repent, for the kingdom of heaven is at hand.”
 Later in the same chapter, Jesus “went throughout all Galilee, teaching in their synagogues and proclaiming the gospel of the kingdom and healing every disease and every affliction among the people” (Matthew 4:23).

 “Kingdom of God” is used interchangeably with “kingdom of heaven” and is used 67 times in the New Testament, five times in Matthew’s Gospel.

 If this was the message John the Baptist was preaching as he was preparing the way for Jesus, and if this was the first message Jesus preached and continued to proclaim frequently throughout the Gospels, and if it’s also used throughout Acts, Romans, 1 Corinthians, Galatians, Colossians and 2 Thessalonians, it must be important, right?

-So the “gospel of the kingdom of heaven” is the good news that Jesus Christ has come into the world to save sinners from the impending judgement of a Holy God through repentance, redemption and restoration of all who believe by grace through faith that Jesus Christ is the Son of God and who receive Him as their Lord and Savior.
+So the “gospel of the kingdom of heaven” is the good news that Jesus Christ has come into the world to save sinners from the impending judgement of a Holy God.
+How?
+Through repentance, redemption and the restoration of all who believe by grace through faith that Jesus Christ is the Son of God and who receive Him as their Lord and Savior.
 John 1:12 says, “But to all who did receive him, who believed in his name, he gave the right to become children of God.”

 THIS IS AMAZING NEWS!